View allAll Photos Tagged fighterplane

 The North American Aviation P-51 Mustang is an American long-range, single-seat fighter and fighter-bomber used during World War II and the Korean War, among other conflicts.
 The Mustang was designed in 1940 by North American Aviation (NAA) in response to a requirement of the British Purchasing Commission.
 The Purchasing Commission approached North American Aviation to build Curtiss P-40 fighters under license for the Royal Air Force (RAF).
 Rather than build an old design from another company, North American Aviation proposed the design and production of a more modern fighter.
 The prototype NA-73X airframe was rolled out on 9 September 1940, 102 days after the contract was signed, and first flew on 26 October.

-I rebuild my old Lego fighter plane MOC, Swallow, with modifications, and give it a new name: Phoenix.
-7th addition to my new Victory Squadron.
+I rebuild my old fighter plane MOC, Royal Phoenix, with modifications, and give it a new name, Garuda.
+This is it, the 10th addition to my new Victory Squadron.

 Hornet J-5011 of fighter squadron 11, "Tigers" of the Swiss Air Force.